 In my opinion it is worth seeing the views both day and night and for that to go up before sunset is the best time if you do not want to do it twice.
 However, it is also one of the most crowded times of the day.
 If you want to enjoy the views with few people the best time is at dusk and early morning if there is no fog (something that is common in Paris and can "spoil" the views).

-The Eiffel Tower night illumination
+The Eiffel Tower illumination at night

 Plan your visit to the Eiffel Tower